-Coordinators should maintain waitlists of outstanding slot requirements, and should seek to satisfy them before the start of the scheduling period
+Coordinators must maintain waitlists of outstanding slot requirements, and should try to satisfy them as soon as possible before the start of the scheduling period.

 6.11.3 Changes to Schedules After the Conference

 Any schedule changes after the Conference must be immediately notified by the airlines to the appropriate coordinator.
 In particular, airlines must not hold slots that they do not intend to operate and must return them promptly to the coordinator so that other airlines with outstanding requests may then have the possibility of obtaining any vacated slots.
 Schedule submissions can only be accepted by coordinators from addresses approved by submitting airlines and notified to coordinators.